 Adoption of your child

-It is important you fully understand what adoption means for you and your child before you give consent.
+Before you give consent, it’s important you fully understand what adoption means for you and your child.

 Temporary care of your child